ItsTusharbz/aws-notes-obsidian-/Notes/AWS Network Firewall and Firewall Manager.md

   - WAF rules
   - AWS Shield Advance
   - AWS Network Firewall
-- When rules are created in manager they will apply to all present and future instance as well across the organsation account.
+- When rules are created in manager they will apply to all present and future instance as well across the organisation account.

 ![[Pasted image 20241026184301.png]]